Experimental observations of fractal landscape dynamics in a dense emulsion: Measurement Error Correction

 The experimental measurement error can be quantified by fitting the mean-squared displacement of individual droplets to a power law plus a constant, $MSD_{xy}=A\tau^B+C$, where $C = 4\sigma^2$.
-The fit is shown in Fig. 1a, where $4\sigma^2 = 0.0036$ $\mu$m$^2$ and $\sigma = 0.03$ $\mu$m.
+The fit is shown in Fig. 2a (main text), where $4\sigma^2 = 0.0036$ $\mu$m$^2$ and $\sigma = 0.03$ $\mu$m.
 This presumably perturbs high-dimensional displacement calculations, especially for low values of $\tau$.
 To show how random error affects our data, we added a Gaussian-distributed noise signal with zero mean and $\sigma = 0.03$ $\mu$m to the noise-free simulation data (re-scaled for comparison to the experiment).
-As shown in Fig. 8a, Gaussian error significantly alters the original simulation results by omitting the smallest displacements.
-To remove this effect, we modified the calculation of all high-dimensional displacements to exclude all dimensions that are below a certain threshold.
-We found that a threshold of $4\sigma$ was necessary for the noisy data to revert back to its original curve.
-Similar results are shown in Fig. 8b for the distribution of $\Delta R^2$ at $\tau = 1$ simulation time step, where noise completely changes the shape and slope of the distribution.
-This modified calculation was therefore applied to the experimental $\Delta R^2$ and $\Delta s$ values throughout our analyses in order to reduce systematic errors due to noise in the results.
+As shown in Figs. S2c-d (red data), Gaussian error significantly alters the original simulation results by omitting the smallest displacements.